Algebraic K-theory of quasi-smooth blow-ups and cdh descent

 \begin{exam} In the presence of $\A^1$-homotopy invariance, the Morel--Voevodsky localization theorem \cite[Theorem~3.2.21]{MorelVoevodsky} provides the following sufficient condition for closed descent.
 Let $\sF$ be an $\A^1$-invariant Nisnevich sheaf on the category of \ass.
 Suppose that, for every \as $S$, its restriction $\sF_S$ to the site of \emph{smooth} \ass over $S$ is stable under arbitrary base change.
 That is, for every morphism of \ass $f : T \to S$, the canonical map $f^*(\sF_S) \to \sF_T$ is invertible.
 Then $\sF$ satisfies closed descent.
 This follows immediately from the closed base change formula (cf. \cite[Prop.~3.3.2]{KhanLocalization}). \end{exam}

 \begin{rem} Let $E$ be a localizing invariant and suppose that it is moreover \emph{truncating} in the sense of \cite{LandTamme}.
 That is, if $R$ is a connective $\sE_1$-ring spectrum and $\Mod_R^\perf$ denotes the stable \inftyCat of left $R$-modules, then the canonical map $E(\Mod^\perf_R) \to E(\Mod^\perf_{\pi_0(R)})$ is invertible.
-Then Land--Tamme have recently proven that (see Step~1 in the proof of \cite[Thm.~A.2]{LandTamme}) that $E$ has closed descent, at least if we restrict to \emph{noetherian} \ass. \end{rem}
+Then Land--Tamme have recently proven that $E$ has closed descent, at least if we restrict to \emph{noetherian} \ass (see Step~1 in the proof of \cite[Thm.~A.2]{LandTamme}). \end{rem}